gradescope/autograder_samples/diff/README.md

 you check the output against a reference answer and decide whether the test case passed or failed.

+The basic structure of this autograder example is the same as the regular Python example, so you may want to familiarize yourself with that one first.

+## The program

+The C program in question (`[fib.c](https://github.com/gradescope/autograder_samples/blob/master/diff/fib.c)`) computes the nth Fibonacci number
+(1-indexed), as specified as the first command line argument (i.e. `argv[1]`).
+This is just a simple example to demonstrate how you might structure such an autograder.

 ## Compiling the C code

-I chose a very simple example of a one-file C program, which can just be compiled by running `make fib`.
-You will need to compile the code within `run_autograder`.
-This can be as complicated as you need it to be, or you can actually write a Makefile or use whatever other build system you need to use.
+I chose a very simple example of a one-file C program, which can be compiled by running `make fib`.
+In general, you will need to compile the code within `run_autograder` before starting the Python script.
+This can be as complicated as you need it to be - you can actually write a Makefile or use whatever other build system you need to use.

 ## Providing input to the program